 What Are Helical Piers and Why Do They Matter?

 Helical piers, also known as helical piles, screw piles, or screw anchors, are a type of deep foundation system that resembles giant screws.
 They consist of a central steel shaft with one or more helix-shaped plates (like a screw’s threads) welded to it.
-These piers are twisted or “screwed” into the ground using hydraulic machinery until they reach stable, load-bearing soil deep below the surface
+These piers are twisted or “screwed” into the ground using hydraulic machinery until they reach stable, load-bearing soil deep below the surface.

 Understanding Modern Foundation Challenges

-How Helical Piers Provide Lasting Support
+How Helical Piers Provide Lasting Support?

 Helical piers are steel shafts with spiral blades at the bottom.
 They’re twisted deep into stable soil or bedrock to create a strong anchor.
-Once in place, they transfer the weight of your home to this stable layer—lifting and leveling as needed.
+Once in place, they transfer the weight of your home to this stable layer, lifting and leveling as needed.

 This method avoids the problems associated with surface-level solutions by going deeper and locking into solid ground.
+For homeowners wondering “are foundation piers a good repair?”, helical piers often provide one of the most reliable long-term solutions available.

 Traditional Foundation Repair Methods: The Old Way

 Before the advent of more advanced, less intrusive techniques like helical piers and polyurethane injection, traditional foundation repair methods were often characterized by their labor-intensive nature, significant excavation, and reliance on conventional materials.
-These “old ways” were, and in some cases still are, effective, but they come with their own set of challenges.

 Mud Jacking and Underpinning Explained